-- Act as a teaching assistant to the coop, to help in the delivery of lessons
+- Act as a teaching assistant to the cooperating teacher to help in the delivery of lessons

 - Assist with seat work; clarify assignments for students

-- Lead discussion groups on topics being covererd in class
+- Lead discussion groups on topics being covered in class

 - Serve as a reference person to the students